Fearing Islamic State, some Afghan Shi'ites seek help from old enemies

 At a crowded bus station on Kabul's outskirts, people lined up to buy tickets to make trips along the dangerous roads outside the city that have long seen Taliban attacks - and now, many fear, targeted kidnappings.

-"Since the kidnapping of the passengers, we have less Hazara travellers," said bus driver Mohammad Jan.
+"Since the kidnapping of the passengers, we have less Hazara travelers," said bus driver Mohammad Jan.

 "The ones who do travel seem very scared."